pentium100/xlsx-template/README.md

     | John Smith  | 20  |
     | Bob Johnson | 22  |

-If a particular value is an array, then it will be repeated accross columns as above.
+If a particular value is an array, then it will be repeated across columns as above.

 ## Generating reports